brem-hub/godirb/README.md

     godirb -t         -- specify time delay between requests.
 Use if connection is poor godirb -v         -- show all requests
 ## WORDLIST CREATION
-If you want to create your own wordlist you have to follow some rules
+If you want to create your own wordlist you have to follow the pattern
 - one keyword per line
 - if you want to use extensions like test.txt\test.php you have to add %EXT%
 ### Example